-Doing 'IT': A sex education podcast for parents & carers
+Doing 'IT': Our sex education podcast for parents & carers

 Doing ‘IT’ is a podcast from the Family Planning Victoria Schools Education team.
 This podcast is for parents / carers and teachers of school aged children to help navigate the world of Relationships and Sexuality Education.
 Discussion topics include: bodies; being safe; puberty; sex; sexual health and relationships.

-All of our episodes are available as downloadable transcripts below.
+Some of our episodes are available as downloadable transcripts at the bottom.

 Find Doing IT on

 Young people often ask questions around seeking sexual health information and having their privacy protected.
 Nurse Educator Sam Read talks about what it takes for a young person to get themselves to the doctor.
 What age can someone see a doctor on their own?
 Does a parent have to know if a young person has been prescribed contraception?
 What even is Medicare and the My Health record?

 This episode is an interview with Miller Soding from Minus 18.
 Minus 18 is an Australian youth driven network for LGTBIQ young people.
 They run events, workshops and provide advocacy resources. it is an agency that young people might know lots about through school.
 In this discussion Miller has answered lots of questions about the type of work Minus 18 do and why its so important.
 She has also talked about some logistics of events that parents and carers might want to know about if they have a young person attending an event.

 In this episode Anne speaks with FPV educator Kit about what consent means.
 When do young people start to learn about consent?
 What should adults say about it?
 What does consent mean in a sexual relationship?
 What does the law say about consent?
 What does FPV say about consent in classes?